 His High Holiness

 The High Septon has been in his position for some time.
-When over two hundred jars of wildfire were discovered beneath the Great Sept of Baelor around 298 AL, he was livid with fear and had Hallyne of the Alchemists' Guild and his acolytes remove the jars.
+When over two hundred jars of wildfire were discovered beneath the Great Sept of Baelor around 298 AC, he was livid with fear.
+Varys had Hallyne of the Alchemists' Guild and his acolytes remove the jars.

 A Game of Thrones

-In the first session of the small council presided over by the new Hand of the King, Eddard Stark, Petyr Baelish informs the council members that in his attempts to borrow more money for the Crown he had to turn to the Faith lately and complains that the High Septon haggles worse than a fishmonger.
+In the first session of the small council presided over by the new Hand of the King, Lord Eddard Stark, Lord Petyr Baelish informs the council members that in his attempts to borrow more money for the Crown he had to turn to the Faith of the Seven lately.

-The fat High Septon is present when Eddard Stark is brought to the Great Sept of Baelor.
-Having been told by Cersei Lannister that Eddard would be pardoned and allowed to join the Night's Watch, like many of the onlookers he is shocked when King Joffrey orders Eddard's execution.
+The fat High Septon is present when Eddard is brought to the Great Sept of Baelor.
+Having been told by Queen Regent Cersei Lannister that Eddard would be pardoned and allowed to join the Night's Watch, like many of the onlookers he is shocked when King Joffrey I Baratheon orders Eddard's execution.
 He clutches the king's cape in an attempt to stop him.
-After the execution, the High Septon is furious and feels that the Great Sept of Baelor has been befouled.

 A Clash of Kings